TarunSuresh07/Hand-Tracking/README.md

 Hello Developers/Coders
 Hi
-This a repository for Hand Tracking using python by Spider Developer and that me!!!!!!!
+This a repository for Hand Tracking using python by Tarun Suresh and that me!!!!!!!

 Please scroll down for more infomation!!!!!